open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>hostProcess</b></td>
         <td>boolean</td>
         <td>
-          HostProcess determines if a container should be run as a 'Host Process' container.
-This field is alpha-level and will only be honored by components that enable the WindowsHostProcessContainers feature flag.
-Setting this field without the feature flag will result in errors when validating the Pod.
-All of a Pod's containers must have the same effective HostProcess value (it is not allowed to have a mix of HostProcess containers and non-HostProcess containers).
-In addition, if HostProcess is true then HostNetwork must also be set to true.<br/>
+          HostProcess determines if a container should be run as a 'Host Process' container.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>runAsUserName</b></td>
         <td>string</td>
         <td>
           The UserName in Windows to run the entrypoint of the container process.
 Defaults to the user specified in image metadata if unspecified.
-May also be set in PodSecurityContext.
-If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence.<br/>
+May also be set in PodSecurityContext.<br/>
         </td>
         <td>false</td>
       </tr></tbody>